Applications for the Vice-Chancellor and President’s Diversity and Inclusion Awards have now closed.

 * Please note: PDF nomination forms will need to be saved to your computer first, then opened from that location with Adobe Reader before you can complete them.
 The free Adobe Acrobat Reader can be downloaded from the Adobe Download page.

-For further information or assistance in completing your application, please contact the Access and Diversity Officer at Diversity@usc.edu.au
+For further information, please contact the Access and Diversity Officer at Diversity@usc.edu.au

 Ms Emma Kill

 Supporting Teenagers with Education, Mothering, and Mentoring (STEMM)

 Emma Kill has facilitated the TPP courses for the STEMM program delivered at Burnside State High School for the past 8 years, however her referees note that Emma’s contribution to the program extends beyond the role of Associate Lecturer, TPP.
 Emma regularly provides a flexible program which is a key element for successful completion, and provides mentoring and outreach to the young women involved in the program.
 Emma is described as a ‘genuine advocate for young mothers’, and is known to provide extra tutoring during holiday periods, organise food hampers and transport, and connects young women with support services when they are in need.
 Emma’s authentic and engaging approach has transformed many lives of many young women.

 In Semester 1, 2017, Dr Florin Operscu and Dr Michele Verdonck assisted a local wheelerchair basketball club, Suncoast Spinners, to develop a program and successfully apply for government funding to extend the program to the Sunshine Coast community across 2017 and 2018.
 The program includes activities, lectures and workshops that aim to increase awareness and promote the participation of people with disabilities and able-bodied people in the same sporting activity by reversing the inclusion.

 Student group awards